jessicafxng/cse15l-lab-reports/lab-3-report.md

 The rationale for interventions in the emergency setting is that the medical condition or injury prompting admission provides a
 ~~~
-The output consists of four lines - there are two lines that mention "rationale" in the Session 3 PDF text file and is one other line printed beneath each of these two lines (this is the ONE line that follows the line that mentions "rationale").
+The output consists of four lines - there are two lines that mention "rationale" in the Session 3 PDF text file and there is one other line printed beneath each of these two lines (this is the ONE line that follows the line that mentions "rationale").
 Each of these two sections are separated by two dashes which make it easier for users to see which line is associated with what.
 By inputting the grep command, I can get an idea of what the rationale was in this text with more context.
 If I wanted to get even more context, I can increase the number after the letter `A` to see more lines that proceed the line that mentions "rationale".'

 2. This is a second command line input that I typed into the terminal:
 ~~~